rwxrob/zet/20220413091223/README.md

 give a shit are just acting.

 This goes for books too.

+By the way, how much do you charge for your "property"?
+Do you force the entire world to pay American prices?
+What if you gave your book away for free and asked those who can pay to pay what they find is fair, for the portion of the book and knowledge that they found useful.
+People in countries with tougher economies could pay their "widow's mite" for your knowledge that takes them out of poverty (and then they send you a huge email of gratitude for it) while other affluent SV people can sponsor you for \$60 a month.

 Wherever you are philosophically, this means that the very nature of "intellectual property" is the problem.
 You just cannot "own" ideas and